Why does my weight fluctuate so much?

 Instead of focusing solely on the scale, direct your energy toward the things you can control: drinking plenty of fluids (2–3 litres per day), eating enough fibre to support digestion, managing stress, and getting quality rest.
 These habits support your overall well-being and weight management.

 Finally, remember fluctuations are normal.
-Weigh yourself once per week under consistent conditions and look at the broader trend.
-Avoid placing too much importance on daily or weekly shifts.
+Look at the broader trend and avoid placing too much importance on daily or weekly shifts.
 Trust the process and stay consistent.
 Contact our expert clinical team at Phlo Clinic with any questions you might have about weight fluctuations, we’re here to help every step of the way.

 Need additional help with weight loss?